-- 1. Where wetland delineation is in doubt or dispute, the Planning Board may require the applicant to submit a request for determination of wetlands to the Conservation Commission. - 2.
+- the jurisdiction of the Shutesbury Conservation Commission. - 3.
 The Planning Board may impose conditions to contain and control stormwater runoff that might negatively impact identified wetlands or other hydrologic features even if the proposed work area is outside the jurisdiction of the Conservation Commission.